 • To improve permanency outcomes for children within 12 months of entering foster care.

 Identify the specific safety, permanency, or well-being outcome(s) this project is intended to address.
+If this effort is linked to any agency measures, e.g. CFSR measures, please note those.

 Permanency.

 Approximate date that the project began: